 Open Praxis Forum

-Open Praxis Forum was created out of a necessity to showcase early career-researchers’ work, and more importantly, to mobilize and collectivize a community of knowledge creators that already exists.
-Often, knowledge creators can feel isolated within academia and beyond due to publishing barriers, lack of encouragement, being unable to access resources, or because they present their knowledge in alternative ways.
+OPF was created out of a necessity to showcase early career-researchers’ work, and more importantly, to mobilize and amplify their work.
+Often, knowledge creators can feel isolated within academia and beyond due to publishing barriers, lack of encouragement, inability to access resources, or because they present their knowledge in different ways.

 We are a group of University of Toronto students who, through our own research experiences, wondered what we can do to modify the seemingly exclusionary landscape of academia.
 We decided to create this space that is constructed by and for early-career researchers.
-For us, researchers include: students, social justice activists, artists, or anyone seeking to interrogate inequities or with an idea to share that contribute to shaping a safe space for dialogue.
+For us, researchers include: students, social justice activists, artists, or anyone seeking to interrogate inequities and contribute to shaping a safe space for critical dialogue.